benmvp/slides/2018/nejs/webdev.md

 - My first programming language I learned was `BASIC`
   * Summer program in '98
 - Used that to build "apps" for my TI-83 calc in high school
+  * Math apps to help check answers on algebra tests
 - Would type out code in Notepad
 - Print it out
 - Then type out by hand using T-9 keypad on calculator
   * Wasn't a way to get code from comp to calc originally
-- I would've stuffed my ownself in a locker
+- I would've stuffed my own self in a locker

 /////
 <!-- .slide: data-background="url(../../img/webdev/win95help.png) no-repeat center" data-background-size="cover" -->